MUHAMMEDHISHAMCP/flutter_web_app_challenge/README.md

 Smooth page transitions and animations to enhance user experience

-Design:

-The user interface of the Expense Tracker App is designed to be intuitive and user-friendly

 Submission:

 The complete source code is available in this public GitHub repository.
 Follow the instructions in this README to set up and run the project.
 The project is well-structured and follows best practices in Flutter development.